MonikaSzucs/comp-2825-computer-architecture-organization/class-9/readme.md

 `MDR`: Stores memory data.
 Data that is going to the memory or data that's coming back from the memory.

-- the bus i sthe main player that is what connects all the pieces.
+- the bus is the main player that is what connects all the pieces.

 ## 9-2
 - fetching starts with program counter.